openSUSE/orthos2/docs/userguide.rst

 Install the CLI
 ===============

-Python 3 recommended, the CLI runs also with python2 but python 2 is untested.
+Python 3 is recommended, the CLI runs also with python2 but python 2 is untested.

 .. code-block::